10 Best UX Research Methods and When To Use Them

 9. Prototyping

-From interactive HTML pages to a paper mock-up of the initial model, prototyping can help you collect early feedback and avoid investing too much into designs that can prove ineffective.
+From interactive HTML pages to a paper mock-up of the initial model, prototyping can help you collect early feedback and avoid investing too much into designs that prove ineffective.

 10. Usability Tests

 Usability tests allow you to hold one-on-one sessions with your user while studying their reaction and behavior.
+This UX research method helps you identify your potential user’s problems and frustrations when interacting with your website.

 The most common types of usability tests include: